 A marine stewardship area (MSA) is a conservation designation that works to generate responsibility within the relevant authorities and users of marine environments for the conservation of the natural, cultural, and scenic value.
 It encourages citizen participation and a common community vision.
 The designation carries no regulatory authority.

-Designating a Port Susan Marine Stewardship Area (PSMSA) and adopting a community based marine stewardship plan will define a community vision for enhanced stewardship of Port Susan.
+Designation of the Port Susan Marine Stewardship Area (PSMSA) and adoption of a community based marine stewardship plan defines a community vision for enhanced stewardship of Port Susan.
 This will lead to a greater understanding of the marine environment and ensure Port Susan continues to provide diverse benefits for all people.
 Enhanced stewardship will encourage protection of marine resources through education, citizen science, voluntary measures, increased communications and partnerships, strong leadership and coordinated enforcement of existing regulation.